Personal Fitness Trainer & Health Coach

 Should I be doing hip dips or not?

 Hip Dips are hip bones that tend to stick out further than they should.
-Hip Dips are common among athletes, leading to hip dips, also referred to as violin hips or violin hip dips.
+Hip Dips are common among athletes, leading to hip dips, also called violin hips or hip dips.

 causes of hip dips